diskui/notes/cs61b.md

-java varible type can be never changed
+java's varible type can be never changed

 in java, types are verified **before** the code run, if there are type issue, code will not be compiled